Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 FTC rules to follow:

-• Never offer money, discounts, or gifts in exchange for reviews without clear disclosure
+• Never offer money, discounts, or gifts in exchange for user opinions without clear disclosure

-If you incentivize reviews, even with a small gift card, you must disclose it publicly, per FTC endorsement guidelines.
+If you incentivize testimonials, even with a small gift card, you must disclose it publicly, per FTC endorsement guidelines.

-⚠️ Note: Google’s policy also prohibits incentivized reviews — regardless of disclosure.
+⚠️ Note: Google’s policy also prohibits incentivized feedback — regardless of disclosure.

 4. The Ethical Way to Ask Patients for Reviews

 Legal doesn’t always mean ethical — especially in healthcare, where trust is the foundation of care.
-Asking for a review must feel like an invitation, not an obligation.
+Requesting feedback should feel like a friendly invitation, not a requirement.

 How to ask ethically: